Getting a New Build Buy-To-Let Mortgage

 Eligibility criteria

-As mentioned, the main difference in eligibility criteria for a new build buy-to-let mortgage is the size of deposit you’ll need.
+As mentioned, the main difference in eligibility criteria for a new-build buy-to-let mortgage is the size of the deposit you’ll need.
 You’ll typically need at least 20% (although, with expert help, you might find a mortgage with a 15% deposit).
 If you’re buying a flat, it’s not uncommon for lenders to require as much as 40%.

-If you receive a cash incentive or a value reduction from the developer when you buy the property, you’ll need to tell your lender about it, and this may affect the percentage of the property value that you can borrow.
+Suppose you receive a cash incentive or a value reduction from the developer when you buy the property.
+In that case, you’ll need to tell your lender about it, and this may affect the percentage of the property value that you can borrow.

 Buy-to-let lenders will also look at the following factors:

-• Other income.
-It can help if you have a high income from other sources, as this will balance concerns about how you’ll make your repayments if you struggle to let the property.
+• Other income: Having a high income from other sources can help, as this will balance concerns about how you’ll make your repayments if you struggle to let the property.

-• Credit history.
-Although it’s still possible to get a buy-to-let mortgage with bad credit, applicants with good credit have a better chance.
-If you have had any credit issues, speaking to a broker with experience in this area before you apply is a shrewd move. .
+• Credit history: Although getting a buy-to-let mortgage with bad credit is still possible, applicants with good credit have a better chance.
+If you have had any credit issues, speaking to a broker with experience in this area before you apply is a shrewd move.

 If you’re buying a flat, there may be additional criteria for the property itself, for example: